A lower bound technique for triangulations of simplotopes: Discussion

 Another direction that may improve our bounds slightly is to consider corner simplices, as was done in \cite{blsu05}.
 The idea is that corner simplices in a cube have a large number of exterior faces, and no other simplices have nearly as many.
 There ought to be an analogous result for simplotopes.

-Finally, we remark that our methods may be generalized further to consider products of simplices of dimension greater than $2$, by more extensive bookkeeping of the interactions between simplices of various dimensions as we did here for simplices and triangles.
+Finally, we remark that our methods for products of segments and triangles may be generalized further to consider products of other kinds of simplices, by more extensive bookkeeping of the interactions between simplices of various dimensions.